Andrew5Pun/Spleet-It/README.md

 # Spleet-It
-MacOS GUI for spleeter audio-processing library
+MacOS GUI application for spleeter audio-processing library.

 See the original [spleeter by deezer](https://github.com/deezer/spleeter) here.